How many websites did you visit today that required a password? Probably quite a few.

 Most experts agree on the basics of creating strong passwords.
 Here are some tips from the San Diego-based Identity Theft Resource Center:

-- The password should have at least three of the four following types of characters — upper-case letters (ABC), lower-case letters (abc), numerals (123), and punctuation marks or other special characters (!#$%&*_=+? ).
+- The password should have all of the four following types of characters — upper-case letters (ABC), lower-case letters (abc), numerals (123), and punctuation marks or other special characters (!#$%&*_=+? ).

 - If you're using only one capital letter or special character, don't make it the first or last character in the password.
 That's just too obvious.